SiobhanBaines/My-Favourite-Recipes/README.md

 Someone who does not have a profile will only be able to view the recipes and have the ability to register and login.
 Someone who is already registered will
 * have the ability to see all the recipes they have created on a profile page
-* have the abiltiy to add, change or delete any of the recipes they have contributed
+* have the ability to add, change or delete any of the recipes they have contributed
-* have the abiltiy to delete their account
+* have the ability to delete their account
 * be able to print and/or email any of the recipes on the site

 There will be the ability to select the recipes by category or for all categories.